LukasGrebe/ha-addons/ebusd-edge/DOCS.md

 To use custom CSV config files you can use the configpath option.
 You can create a local copy of https://github.com/john30/ebusd-configuration in your "/config" folder and change configpath to e.g. "/config/ebusd-configuration/latest/en".
 Custom CSV files must be in the /config folder.

+Similarly for MQTT create config file in "/config" folder and link it using the --mqttint=/config/YOUR_FILE_PATH option

 ## HTTP and TCP client Access

 To use HTTP and TCP clients enter port numbers into the add-on network settings and activated in the config.